 - CU on the Run - Located in the C4C, CU on the Run gets you on your way quickly with freshly made sandwiches, salads and hot food items.

-- WeatherTech Cafe - This late-night restaurant located in the east end of the C4C near the Buff OneCard office serves made-to-order pizzas, salads and sandwiches.
-Try the Darley Divine or the Farrand Fodder sandwiches.
-Grab dinner and study or eat with your roommates around our center fireplace or on the outdoor patio.
+- WeatherTech Cafe and Bakery - Located at the east end of the C4C near the Buff OneCard office, this late-night restaurant serves made-to-order pizzas, paninis and sandwiches.
+Enjoy responsibly sourced specialty coffees and teas with our homemade pastries and cookies, including vegan and gluten-free options.
+Eat with roommates or colleagues around our center fireplace or on the outdoor patio.

-- C4C Dining Center - This dining center features eight micro-restaurants, a build-your-own salad/deli bar and dessert station.
-Each micro-restaurant offers cuisine from around the world, including Italian, Asian and Latin.
-Our Black Coats station features weekly specials like pho, ramen and meals highlighting local ingredients.
-Lines can get long here, so get there early or try one of the options above!
+- C4C Dining Center - This dining center offers cuisine from around the world.
+Options include eight micro-restaurants, a build-your-own salad/deli bar and a dessert station.
+The Black Coats station features weekly specials like pho, ramen and meals highlighting local ingredients.
+Lines can get long, so get there early or use Crowd Checker to track the approximate crowd.